Calle Rosén: Playing career

 Rosén played as a youth with Frölunda HC before making his professional debut on loan from Frölunda with Karlskrona HK then of the HockeyAllsvenskan.
 Unable to make a senior appearance with Frölunda, on 3 July 2014, Rosén signed with his hometown club, Växjö Lakers of the Swedish Hockey League (SHL).

 Rosén with the Toronto Marlies during the 2018 Calder Cup Final.

 In late April 2017, rumours began to circulate that Rosén was being pursued by various National Hockey League teams as a free agent, headlined by two strong pushes from the Toronto Maple Leafs and Chicago Blackhawks.
 Soon thereafter, on 16 May, it was announced Rosén signed a two-year, entry-level contract with the Maple Leafs, alongside fellow Swedish defenceman Andreas Borgman.

 In the 2017–18 season, on 6 October 2017, Rosén was re-called to the Maple Leafs from the American Hockey League (AHL)'s Toronto Marlies after Martin Marinčin was loaned to the Marlies.
 Rosén was reassigned to Marlies on 23 October 2017 after earning one assist in four games.
-However, he was recalled back to the NHL on a short-lived emergency basis on 13 March 2018, along with teammate Andreas Johnsson only to be returned the next day.
+However, he was recalled to the NHL on a short-lived emergency basis on 13 March 2018, along with teammate Andreas Johnsson only to be returned the next day.

 During the 2018–19 season, while playing on assignment with the Toronto Marlies, Rosén signed a two-year, one-way, $1.5 million contract extension with the Maple Leafs on 10 December 2018.
 Rosén was called up to the Leafs on 31 March 2019, and he recorded his first NHL goal the following day in a game against the New York Islanders.
 In doing so, the Leafs won 2–1 and clinched a playoff spot.

-On 1 July 2019, Rosén, along with Nazem Kadri and a third-round pick in the 2020 NHL Entry Draft, was traded by the Maple Leafs to the Colorado Avalanche in exchange for Tyson Barrie, Alexander Kerfoot and a sixth-round pick in 2020.
+On 1 July 2019, Rosén, along with Nazem Kadri and a third-round pick in the 2020 NHL entry draft, was traded by the Maple Leafs to the Colorado Avalanche in exchange for Tyson Barrie, Alexander Kerfoot and a sixth-round pick in 2020.